micgonzalez/Data-Science-for-All-Retail-Challenge/README.md

 # Findings
 My task was to discuss trends that correlated with purchasing trends, KPIs, and the retention rate of three consumer segments.
 The data did show that between 2016 to 2017 had profit margins, sales, and retention rates.
 The most profitable segment was the consumer segment, and the home office was the least profitable.
 Overall, the data showed the consumer segment should always be seen as a top priority when it comes to higher sales.
+The presentation video has been added to the files on this repository.
+There is a link for the presentation video: [Watch Here]( https://clipchamp.com/watch/1I5V2glVzUh) There is a Dashboard created from the same data that includes more metrics on [my Tableau Public profile page.](https://public.tableau.com/app/profile/michael.gonzalez8104/viz/C1CustomerSegmentationandRetentionAnalysisDashboard/C1CustomerSegmentationandRetentionAnalysisDashboard)